CITY OF VERGENNES

 Also Present: Peter Garon, Zoning Administrator

 Chair Shannon Haggett called the meeting to order at 7:00 p.m.
-There were no changes to the agenda, and no visitors
+There were no changes to the agenda, and no visitors were present.

 Upon motion by Cheryl Brinkman, seconded by Mike Winslow, the minutes of the regular meeting of June 3, 2019 were approved unanimously.